MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/help/language-locale.md

 1. The value of the ```ms.locale``` property in each HTML file must match the locale of the content.
 2. The content must be uploaded to a folder with the same name as the locale on the website that hosts the content.

-For more information, see [Deploying custom Help](deploy.md) and [Example of Deploying Custom Help on Azure](walkthrough-help-azure.md).
+For more information, see [Custom Help Overview](custom-help-overview) and [Example of Deploying Custom Help on Azure](walkthrough-help-azure.md).

 ## Languages and descriptors